 Allergies: this can be associated with adrenal fatigue due to the increased release of cortisol – an important stress anti-inflammatory hormone – in response to histamine.
 Histamine is normally released when there is an allergy response.
 This causes the adrenals to work harder and the more fatigued they become the less cortisol is released causing histamine to inflame the tissues even more and allergies to increase and get out of control.

-What can Naturopathy and Homeopathy do for Adrenal Fatigue?
+What can Naturopathy do for Adrenal Fatigue?